XanderXAJ/steam-deck-tips-and-tricks/src/tips-and-tricks/emulation.md

 - [RetroDeck](https://retrodeck.net/)

 This guide does not aim to provide a detailed review of the different installers available -- other sources can provide that information.
-This guide instead will highlight a few of the things that I care about: ease of use, configuration management (and letting you take control), and maintenance.
+This guide instead will highlight a few of the things that I care about:

+- Ease of use
+- Configuration management (can you take control?)
+- How easy it is to restore settings if you reset your Deck or get a new one
+- Updates & maintenance

 ### EmuDeck Advantages vs. Manual Installation